Practice-Informed, Practice-Ready: An AI security incident taxonomy: Background and related work

-AI incidents are embedded within a broader class of security and non-security incidents as shown by Figure~\ref{fig:venn}.
+At the same time, AI incidents are embedded within a broader class of security and non-security incidents as shown by Figure~\ref{fig:venn}.
 The broader framing of all AI incidents, including non-security ones, centers on ``harm'' events produced in connection with the AI technology, which may include but does not require a threat actor \cite{OCED2023Definition}, as visible in Figure~\ref{fig:venn}.
-Consider that harm is not explicitely mentioned, as it is part of the incident definition of, for example, the OECD.
+Consider that harm is not explicitly mentioned as it is in other definitions, such as that of the OECD.
 For the purpose of focusing on our position, we are foregoing an in-depth analysis of non-security flaws \cite{cattell2025cooridnated,mcgregor2024erraicase,longpre2025aiflaw}, and further refinements of type or severity (e.g., failures, severe incidents, etc.).
-Each of these concepts have policy or process implications that are currently the subject of standards discussions, rule making, and law.
+Each of these concepts have policy or process implications that are currently the subject of ongoing standardization work and legislation.
+For the sake of this discussion, we define flaws as any unexpected model behavior that is outside of the defined intent and scope of the model design~\cite{cattell2025cooridnated}.

-This work's security-focused scope also includes incidents or vulnerabilities that may occur or be detected in red-teaming exercises or other security testing environments, which demonstrate both attacks and potential harm.
-There are additional considerations when focusing on AI-specific security incidents which are discussed in Section~\ref{sec:diffs}.
+On the other hand, AI systems also rely on hardware and software, making them vulnerable to cybersecurity vulnerabilities and exploits.
+As we visualize in Figure~\ref{fig:AISecVsCySec}, incidents rooted in software and hardware are subject to established reporting practices.
+An example of a software-based exploit is CVE-2025-1550\footnote{\url{https://nvd.nist.gov/vuln/detail/CVE-2025-1550}}, which describes a remote code execution upon model loading.
+Regarding model and data, attacks manifest on a different level, enabling faulty behavior based on mathematical properties of AI.
+As we reason in this paper, such attacks are currently not well-covered by existing cybersecurity reporting.